jaredatron/selectors.js/README.markdown

     S('header logo image').click(function(){ this.up('body').remove(); });

 ### Anonymous Selectors
-if you don't want to mess with trees of selectors but your still want the power of selector objects you can create anonymous Selectors like so
+if you don't want to mess with defining trees of selectors but you still want the power of a Selector object you can create anonymous Selectors like so

     var links = Selector('a[href]');